jordanNewberry21/jordanNewberry21/README.md

 ### Hi there 👋

+My name is Jordan Newberry, and I am a professional chef turned programmer.
+I spent 10 years in a challenging, fast-paced work environment.
+I'm working on taking those skills and applying them to programming and learning.

+- 🌱 I’m currently learning ...
+  - javaScript
+  - jQuery
+  - CSS
+  - HTML5
+  - React
+  - ... and more all at [Prime Digital Academy](www.primedigitalacademy.io)

+- 💬 Ask me about ...
+  - Movies (love ANYTHING martial arts, comedy, and court-room thrillers)
+  - Music (I seriously listen to everything.
+Ask me!)
+  - Food / Restaurants

 <!--
 **jordanNewberry21/jordanNewberry21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.